mastrer1001/WeatherLine/readme.md

 ## Prerequisites

 Before using the Weather Query Program, you need to obtain an OpenWeatherMap API key.
 You can sign up for a free API key on the [OpenWeatherMap website](https://openweathermap.org/api).

-## Installation

-1. Clone this repository to your local machine using `git clone`.
-2. Install the required Python packages using `pip`:

-pip install requests

-arduino

 ## Usage